 Propagating Meadow Rue

-Meadow Rue can be propagated by division or seeds.
+Meadow rue can be propagated by division or seeds.
 Like many shade-tolerant flowers, it does not like to be moved.
-If a division is deemed necessary, wait until the plant is established after about five years and divide in spring.
+If a division is deemed necessary, either to rejuvenate the clump or produce new plants, wait until the plant is established after about five years.
+Here's how:

 - In early spring as new growth is just beginning, dig up the entire root clump with a shovel.